 Missouri Southern State University

-Missouri Southern State University ranks 1st in our rankings with 214 students completing programs in law enforcement administration, criminal justice, and juvenile corrections out of a total 2,158 students from the 2012-2013 school year.
+Missouri Southern State University ranks 1st in our rankings with 214 students completing programs in criminal justice, law enforcement administration, and criminal justice out of a total 2,158 students from the 2012-2013 school year.

 Harris-Stowe State University